PierreBeucher/docker.training.crafteo.io/build.md

 # Docker - build

 ```
-# Build an image with a Dockerfile# Build image
+# Build an image with a Dockerfile
 docker build [OPTIONS] CONTEXT_PATH

 # Use Dockerfile by default with context from current directory (.)